Huế: History

 The city was also the battleground for the Battle of Huế, which was one of the longest and bloodiest battles of the Vietnam War.
 During the Republic of Vietnam, Huế, being very near the border between the North and South, was vulnerable in the Vietnam War.
 In the Tet Offensive of 1968, during the Battle of Huế, the city suffered considerable damage not only to its physical features but also to its reputation from combination of American military bombing of historic buildings held by the North Vietnamese and from the massacre at Huế.
 The city suffered from heavy fighting during the Vietnam War, as it was the second-most northerly province of the South Vietnam, close to the North Vietnamese border (DMZ) at the 17th parallel.
 2,893 U.S. soldiers died in Huế, more than in any other Vietnamese province.
 The Massacre at Huế occurred here; an estimated 2,800 to 6,000 civilians and South Vietnamese army prisoners of war were slaughtered by the Việt Cộng during the Tet Offensive of 1968.

 After the war's conclusion in 1975, many of the historic features of Huế were neglected because they were seen by the victorious communist regime and some other Vietnamese as "relics from the feudal regime"; the Communist Party of Vietnam (then Workers' Party of Vietnam) doctrine described the Nguyễn dynasty as "feudal" and "reactionary".
 With the adoption of liberalizing reforms, however, these hostile policies have been abandoned.
-Many historic areas of the city are being restored, and the city is quickly developing into a tourism and transportation hub for central Vietnam.
+Many of the city's historic areas and buildings are undergoing restoration, most notably the full reconstruction of Kien Trung Palace in 2024, and the city is quickly developing into a tourism and transportation hub for central Vietnam.

 The province saw a large influx of northern settlers soon after the Vietnam War ended, as with the rest of the former South.
-At the same time, Thừa Thiên was merged with Quảng Bình and Quảng Trị to form the province of Bình Trị Thiên before being reformed again as Thừa Thiên Huế in 1989.
+At the same time, Thừa Thiên was merged with Quảng Bình and Quảng Trị to form the province of Bình Trị Thiên, before being reformed again as Thừa Thiên Huế in 1989.
 Thừa Thiên Huế and neighboring Quảng Nam province suffered greatly from severe flooding in 1999.

 In recognition of Huế's rapid development, the city became Vietnam's sixth centrally-governed municipality in 2025.
-As part of this process, Huế annexed the rest of Thừa Thiên Huế province to streamline administration.
-The National Assembly of Vietnam voted and passed a resolution to establish Huế city as a direct-controlled municipality, based on the entirety of Thừa Thiên Huế province.
+As part of this process, Huế was merged with the rest of Thừa Thiên Huế province to streamline administration.
+The National Assembly of Vietnam voted and passed a resolution to establish Huế city as a direct-controlled municipality, comprising the entirety of Thừa Thiên Huế province.
 At the same time, the former provincial city Huế was divided into two new districts, Phú Xuân district and Thuận Hóa district.
 Huế municipality officially came into operation in 2025.